-If using a stalk, cut the Brussel sprouts from it.
+- If using a stalk, cut the Brussels sprouts from it.
 Wash the sprouts and then cut each of them in half.

-Preheat the oven to 400°F. Place the cut Brussel sprouts in a 9″ x 13″ baking dish.
+- Preheat the oven to 400°F. Place the cut Brussels sprouts in a 9″ x 13″ baking dish.
 Drizzle the oil over the top and toss the sprouts to coat them.
 Sprinkle the chopped rosemary, minced garlic, brown sugar, pepper, and salt over the top and toss gently to combine.